cea-hpc/mpc/mpcframework/MPC_Doc/man/man1/mpc_cc.md

 `mpc_user_main__()` to avoid the program to be sticked to it (as the main() is one of the only symbols which cannot be preloaded, for safety reasons).
-This is only a C/C++ option, the approach is different in Fortran, based on a rewrite of the symbol afterwards, through the `objcopy --redefine-sym` tool.
+This is only a C/C++ option, the approach is different in Fortran, based on a rewrite of the symbol afterwards, through the `objcopy \-\-redefine-sym` tool.

 **-fopenmp**, **-fnoopenmp**
 : Enable of disable the support of OpenMP pragma directives.
 As the OpenMP